EliMartian/fortune_teller_app/README.md

+# Explanation of Storage Approaches on IOS Platform

+There are a bunch of different storage approaches on IOS, including: UserDefaults, FileManager, Core Data, and Cloud Storage just to name a few.
+UserDefaults are great for storing small pieces of info about user settings or preferences, but they have a very small storage space as I found out through implementation.
+Ideally, UserDefaults could be something pretty simple, such as DarkMode or LightMode being toggled on.
+I was intially trying to store several investor quotes in there.
+FileManager is great for managing things like user generated content such as images, documents, or other data that could live in files.
+I found FileManager to be ideal for storing the user's preferred profile picture that they could updload to their profile page.
+FileManager is greate because it works for a lot of different sized files within the file system.
+Core Data is another important way to store information on IOS, which I used for storing my investor quotes ultimately.
+Core Data is awesome because it focuses on storing structured data and relationships (similar to a database) and can handle complex models and provides some handy data management features.
+Another possible option is Cloud Storage, which could be nice to use if you want to offload storage to remote servers, which is important if you anticipate needing to scale your amount of user data and for better synchronization.
+Cloud Storage also reduces the local storage on the user's phone naturally, which is also suitable for particularly vast volumes of data or users.

+# Pros and Cons of each Approach for Fortune Teller

+UserDefaults: Pros include the lightweight ability to store information.
+However, at this time I don't have any user data that is simple and boolean in nature enough to be stored here (such as DarkMode for ex).
+Cons for my project would be that UserDefaults simply cannot handle the size of the data and types of data that I wanted to store for users.

+FileManager: Pros for this option were great, I used FileManager to store the user's profile picture choice, which makes sense because it inherently deals with storing and loading user generated content that falls into a file-based format.
+I cannot think of a con for this option other than that for my project the data would have to naturally fall into an acceptable file format first, which luckily I did have a type.
+But it does not make sense to exclusively use FileManager for all data, especially if your data has relationships.

+Core Data: Pros for Core Data was that it supports relationships and works on structured data (like famous investor quotes), which was nice because it exhibits database like properties.
+Cons for my project was that it was a little hard to set up, so I had to look up a few resources to get Core Data working.
+Also the overhead required for it might not be beneficial in all circumstances, but I felt like it made sense to learn about how to set this up in my case.

+Cloud Storage: Pros for Cloud Storage could be again that it is highly scalable and vastly reduces the amount of data that needs to be stored locally.
+For my project though, the reason I didn't implement this was because it costs money to set up usually and also requires the need to utilize its scaling services, on top of the development overhead.
+Thus, this was one con that made me not want to incorporate it yet into my project.

 # Brief Description of how design is relevant to Target Audience
 The UI/UX included in the design submission screenshots appeal to the target audience of new investors by providing a seamless and intuitive experience to be able to easily search and get information in a way that